Our Team

 Evangelos is chair of the ESA.
 He is specialized in Internal Medicine and in Infectious Diseases.
 His main research contribution is immunomodulation in sepsis for which he was awarded the Young Investigator Research Award by the European Society of Clinical Microbiology and Infectious Diseases.
 Currently, he is Professor of Internal Medicine at the Medical School of the National and Kapodistrian University of Athens.
 He has 476 publications in international peer-reviewed journals and h-index 80.
 He is chairing the Hellenic Sepsis Study Group.

-Working group leads
+Research Working group Coordinator

 Adam Linder, Sweden